2016: Something To Remember...

 November 2016 served me another Wuhan birthday as I turned 26 years old.
 I had a great weekend in the city of Wuhan, going out on the town and then chowing down at Paddyfield Irish Restaurant.
 Working on my actual birthday was good, I focused on food based lessons with my young learners.
 I visited my best one Fiona a few times in her Dongwu Avenue stomping ground, we spent some great weekends together, both were scandalous for very different reasons.
 I had to move apartments due to some shady business that was out of my control, never underestimate the powers of yours truly because I was fuming to say the very least!
 But onwards and upwards I managed to stay within Guanggu Square in the same complex, I was not going to change that location, location, location!
 I am now focussing on my next semester at Etonkids in Wuhan that will begin soon as we are in the finals of the Autumn/Winter term.

 Fiona introduced me to Red Stone Room during one of our weekends in Hankou, first serving me a knockout Full English Breakfast then second time around I chose the pasta!
 It was amazing to have some western food in my life!
 As far as I am concerned Christmas is cancelled this year!
 Reconditioning my second teaching contract I negotiated hard to secure my Christmas holiday that didn't exist the previous year and I am getting pay for that séjour without question!
 I will be concluding December 2016 with that holiday down to China's Yunnan Province, taking in Kunming, Dali and Lijiang for the win!
 I will return back to Wuhan for New Year's to ring in 2017 with my best ones, I'm hoping its not going to be too much of a basic occasion!
-I have been immensely blessed throughout this point 18 month milestone, I have a lot planned for 2017 but this second half of 2016 was amazing!
-So, Jinan and Zhengzhou became my wildcard's and I won an award for all of my work!
+I have been immensely blessed throughout this point 18 month milestone, I have a lot planned for 2017 but this second half of 2016 has been amazing!
+Jinan and Zhengzhou became my wildcard's and I won that award for all of my work!

 18 Months!
 Romeo, Done!